Good Sites for Kids has education sites for children, students, archaeology kids, kid archaeology, kids, parents, teachers, homeschool, and schools.

 ago and it lasted 1,200 years.

-The oldest ziggurat in history, this is the pyramid of the ziggurat of Uruk.
+The oldest ziggurat in history, this is the ziggurat of Uruk.

 The original pyramid structure dates back to the Sumerians around 4000 BC.